-HCSO: 18-Wheeler fire causes major traffic delays, shuts down US 290
+Part of Highway 290 temporarily shut down after fiery big rig crash

 HOUSTON— An 18-wheeler accident left commuters stuck in traffic for hours Wednesday morning after authorities shut down the US 290 ramp.

-According to deputies, the accident occurred in the 26400 block of US 290 at Mueschke Road after an 18-wheeler tire blew out and caused the driver to strike a guardrail.
-When the truck came to a stop it caught fire.
+According to Harris County Sheriff’s deputies, the accident occurred around 1 a.m. in the 26400 block of Highway 290 at Mueschke Road after the big rig’s tire blew out, causing the driver to strike a guardrail.
+The truck caught fire after coming to a stop.

-The Houston Sherriff’s Office Night Command Unit along with the Houston Fire Department worked to divert traffic and clear the wreckage.
+Deputies, along with the Houston Fire Department, worked to divert traffic and clear the wreckage.

 Photo Gallery